Coexistence phenomena in the H\'enon family: Construction of two coexisting strange attractors

 \section{Construction of two coexisting strange attractors}

 In this section we prove the existence of two strange attractors for a parameter set of positive Lebesgue measure within the classical H\'enon family.

 We first outline the proof.
 The idea is to find parameters with two coexisting homoclinic tangencies.
 To do this we consider two very close critical points which are in escape situation simultaneously.
 We must chose them very carefully so that their images are at suitable distance at the escape situation.
 To do this we have to chose carefully their initial distance and the time they spend in the hyperbolic region outside of $(-\delta,\delta)$.
-We also have to adjust $b$ and therefore we also need a distorsion estimate which includes a comparasion of the $b$-derivative and the phase derivative.
-When we have the two tangencies we can follow \cite{MoraViana} and \cite{PalisTakens} to create two sets of large one-dimensional Lebesgue measure with strange attractors, which must intersect.
-Finally we can perturb in $b$ to get a parameters set of positive two-dimensional Lebesgue measure.
+We will create one true tangency for the first critical point at the point $a_0$ and then we create a tangency for a second critical point but for a different parameter value $a_0'$.
+Both critical points will have associated parameter sets of positive one-dimensional Lebesgue measure with different strange attractors.
+These parameter sets will intersect if the parameters with the respective strange attractor are abundant at the respective points.

 We return to the construction of the first critical point $z_0$ and the corresponding long escape situation of Section \ref{sec:long_escape_situation}.
 We fix $b<b_0$ and by Lemma \ref{lem:long_escape_sit} we see that there is a subinterval $\tilde{\omega}_0$ such that $z_E(\tilde{\omega}_0)$ is in a long escape situation.